 The unemployment rate for young Australians is historically higher than the rest of the population.
 However, when you complete a pre-apprenticeship you are more likely to be employed before you turn 25 years old.
 There are other benefits of completing a pre-apprentice scholarship too, such as higher income, job security and increased trade opportunities.
 Studies show students who undertake a pre-apprenticeship have a better chance of completing an apprenticeship.

 Construction Training Fund supports students with an industry-endorsed head start.
 With our fully-funded program, you can combine education and study with training and may be able to reduce your time as an apprentice.
-We also have other school-based options with Certificate II construction programs for Years 11 and 12.

 Be part of the strong demand for students who have completed a scholarship and learn essential trade skills.